Here’s a tutorial for a very non-traditional 12-loop “Odd” braid with an unusual number of loop-transfers: Five!

 D — White/ red

-Note: this order is dependent on the dark and light shanks starting out in the specific up/down arrangement given in the set-ups above.
+The dark and light shanks must also be in the up/down arrangement given in the set-ups above.

-This column actually is numbered in the same circular order as the first column, but here the sequence starts at the loop that is labeled #7 in the left column of numbers.
-Here, in the right column, loop #1 is shown as the Left D-high loop, which means loop # 2 is on the other hand (it’s the same loop that follows this loop in the first column: Right C).
+The right column is numbered in the same circular order as the left column, but loop #1 is shown as the Left D-high loop, which means loop # 2 is on the other hand: Right C).

 Reason for starting sequence in this weird place!:

-1. Basic Dark-Light Stairstep/ Broken Edge pattern: 12 dark strands followed by 12 light strands down each lengthwise ridge (column) of the braid.
+1. Two-color Stairstep/ Broken Edge pattern: 12 dark strands followed by 12 light strands down each lengthwise ridge (column) of the braid.

-If I hadn’t followed that order in setting up the pastel colors on my fingers (1st pastel color on the Left Dhigh loop, then Rc, Rb etc), it wouldn’t have changed the overall dark-light pattern, it would just mix up the order of the pastel colors within the pattern.
+If I hadn’t bothered to follow that order in setting up the pastel colors on my fingers, it wouldn’t have changed the overall dark-light pattern, it would just mix up the order of the pastel colors within the pattern.

-However, if the starting Up/down arrangement of the dark and light shanks of the bicolor loops were arbitrarily changed, the larger dark-light pattern would probably be completely altered (maybe with a wonderful resulting color-pattern!).
+But if I changed the starting Up/down arrangement of the bicolor dark and light shanks, that would likely make a dramatic difference to the color pattern.
+The larger dark-light pattern would probably be completely altered (maybe with a wonderful result!).

 Like Edge-pattern in more symmetrical braids, the “Broken/Stairstep Edge” pattern is a great starting point for coming up with other color patterns.